ParkerRedford/PasswordManager-rs/README.md

 Uploaded to GitHub so that I can recover the project if I accidentally delete it on my computer.

-Frontend update so that the app displays information from a JSON file.
-Here is what you need.
+Get a JSON file and fill it with accouunt information.
+Put the JSON file in the same directory as the binary file.
+Here is what the app requires for the JSON file.
 ```json
 [
 {